SystemsApproach/ops/control.rst

 forms the root of a customer-specific hierarchy.
-The `Enterprise` model is the parent of many other objects, and allows those objects to be scoped to a particular Enterprise for ownership and role-based access control purposes. `Enterprise` contains the following fields:
+The `Enterprise` model is the parent of many other objects, and allows those objects to be scoped to a particular Enterprise for ownership and role-based access control purposes.
+The `Enterprise` model contains the following
+field:

 * `connectivity-service`: A list of backend subsystems that implement connectivity for this enterprise.
 Corresponds to an API endpoint to